-Regulations in force, as well as the manner in which those are interpreted and enforced may be modified and it is also possible that new legal regulations may be issued.
+Regulations in force, as well as the way those are interpreted and enforced may be modified and it is also possible that new legal regulations may be issued.
 These changes may have a negative effect on our operations and results.